 Duke Magazine is the university's flagship vehicle for telling stories about the vibrant Duke community.
 Through compelling narratives and striking visuals, we explore how Duke is leaving its imprint globally--from policy shapers, intellectual risk-takers, and medical and scientific pioneers, to global health advocates, student leaders, and accomplished alumni.
 Through our award-winning writing, we provide insights into the complex arena of higher education, offering our readers a nuanced understanding of the ever-changing life of Duke University and its place in the world.

-The magazine is published six times a year by the Office of Alumni Affairs.
-It is mailed in the first month on the cover banner.
+The magazine is published five times a year by the Office of Alumni Affairs.
 The publisher is Sterly L. Wilder '83, associate vice president for Alumni Affairs.

 Story ideas come from a great variety of sources.
 Because the magazine is interested in addressing the issues of the day in the context of the campus, many ideas come from the general-interest and higher-education press.
-Others come from meetings with the Editorial Advisory Board (a group of Duke alumni and friends, chaired by New York Times reporter Peter Applebome ’71 and made up of accomplished professional journalists); continuing interaction with university administrators, faculty members, and students; and the editors’ general sense of the intellectual currents of the campus.
+Others come from meetings with the Editorial Advisory Board (a group of Duke alumni and friends, chaired by More magazine editor Lesley Jane Seymour ’78 and made up of accomplished professional journalists); continuing interaction with university administrators, faculty members, and students; and the editors’ general sense of the intellectual currents of the campus.
 Over the years, Duke Magazine has received numerous awards in recognition of its editorial quality.